jackganzha/project-euler/problem5/README.md

     3  => 3
     2  => 2

-Lets write it using a expoent representation:
+Let's write it using a expoent representation:

     10 => 2¹, 5¹
     9  => 3²